• Skip to primary navigation

 Whisking Gluten Free Pancake batter in a bowl.
 Gluten Free Pancakes on the Griddle Pancakes on the Griddle A Stack of Gluten Free Sourdough Pancakes on a plate with berries.

-Quick Guide: How to Make Gluten Free Sourdough Pancakes
+At a Glance: How to Make Gluten Free Sourdough Pancakes

 Allowing the batter to rest overnight amps up the sourness in such a good way.
 But too, this gluten free pancake recipe can be whipped up quickly when cravings strike.
 Either way, you’ll have pancakes on the table in no time!
 Here’s how to do it: